ezra-buckingham/terry-the-terraformer/README.md

 ## Contributors / Acknowledgement

-Although I am the only named contributor on this project (as of now), I want to thank all the people who have helped with the Architecture of this solution and the devlopment of each piece.
-Initially, this project came to life from a co-worker of mine (and he had a much cooler name for it), but I have not been given his permission to give him credit yet so he will stay anonymous until then.
+I want to thank all the people who have helped with the Architecture of this solution and the devlopment of each piece.
+Initially, this project came to life from a co-worker, [WJDigby](https://github.com/WJDigby), and he had a much cooler name for it.

 And not to mention all the people in BloodHound slack that I pestered for getting feedback on this solution.
 Thank you!